mhpi/mhpi.github.io/docs/projects/index.md

-# Projects
+# Community

-See below for our projects
+See below for coding projects developed by the community that utilize HydroDL

 <div class="result" markdown>
   <div class="grid cards" markdown>